WGLab/Workshop_Annotation/README.md

 ## MacOS
 Since MacOS has built-in terminal and Linux-like enrivonment for executing command-line software tools, in general you do not need any specific set up.
 However, you may want to install [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) to help manage dependencies and the computing environment.
 Basically you first download the Miniconda installer for macOS, then run `bash Miniconda3-latest-MacOSX-x86_64.sh`.
+Miniconda is a light version of Conda.

+# Basic Linux commands

+If you use Mac or Linux operating system, you already have terminal access and can run all basic Linux commands.
+If you use Windows, after installing Anaconda, you will interact with a Linux-like environment.
+If you have not used Linux commands before, you can follow one simple tutorial to learn some basic commands: https://maker.pro/linux/tutorial/basic-linux-commands-for-beginners.
+Some of the basic commands that we will use in the exercise include `ls`, `pwd`, `cd`, `mv` and `wget`.

 # Installation of software tools and data sets